bioinformatics-ua/dicoogle-learning-pack/_docs/configuring.md

 #### Create user

-To create a new user in the system, one can perform a HTTP PUT in `/user` with `username` and `password` query strings.
+To create a new user in the system, one can perform an HTTP request to `/user` with `username` and `password` query string parameters.
 Example:

 ``` bash
 curl -X POST "http://localhost:8080/user?username=johndoe&password=secret"